lomrimoncef/DZAIDE-ui/README.md

-- Clone the repository using the command "git clone (https://github.com/lomrimoncef/E-commerce-Bird-Shop.git)"
+- Clone the repository using the command "git clone"
 - Create database in MySql
 - Configure the .env file accordingly